GenomicsAotearoa/hts_workshop_mpi/level3/01-introduction-to-mapping.md

 Compressing the file to the `bam` format is an important step as `sam` files can be massive and our storage capacity on NeSI is limited.

 The final output (`bam`) files can be used as input for downstream processeses in our command line work, or can be imported into GUI programs for a visual analysis.
 We will use `Geneious` for this purpose.
-There are severla ways to import `bam` files into `Geneious` either by using the `Import Files...` option from the `File` menu, or simply dragging and dropping the files into the `Geneious` document table.
+There are several ways to import `bam` files into `Geneious` either by using the `Import Files...` option from the `File` menu, or simply dragging and dropping the files into the `Geneious` document table.

 In either case, it is important that **both** the `bam` file and the reference sequence against which the reads were mapped are imported.
 If you import the `bam` without the reference, `Geneious` will not know the content of the original reference sequence.